chetan-hiran/D365DataReplicationService/README.md

 2. The pipeline will load data on ODS.EntitySync table.

 3. Update SyncReady Flag in ODS.EntitySync table using the below sample script.
-Update this flag for only the entities for which you wanted to sync the data from Dataverse.
+Update this flag for only the entities that required for data sync.

 ```sql
 UPDATE ODS.EntitySync